 Clearly, these differences are not accidental, but are rooted in manufacturing philosophy.
 This was an era of large-scale parts production in factories: while no part was hand-made without machines, automation had not yet arisen as a force.
 It was a labor-driven, machine-operated process.

 Having only partial information available to attempt to explain the differences, one is led to ask: did Parker, the largest producer in the world, with divisions in at least six countries, focus on internal interchangeability to intentionally enable remote pen shop technicians to function more independently and release the factory for production?
-Did Sheaffer, which focused on an essentially American market, make thousands of nib units and blind caps in each of several sizes and colors, plus four or five varieties of plunger rods, plunger nuts, and gaskets with the expectation that pen shops would send the pens in for repair?
-Certainly, they didn’t encourage remote repairs; available repair manual text confirms this.
+Did Sheaffer, which focused on an essentially North American market, make thousands of nib units and blind caps in each of several sizes and colors, plus four or five varieties of plunger rods, plunger nuts, and gaskets with the expectation that pen shops would send the pens in for repair?
+Certainly, they didn’t encourage remote repairs; factory repair manual text confirms this.
 Or, was centralization of repairs the necessary result of a decision by Sheaffer to enable greater sales variety?

 I’m often asked why I’m so interested in fountain pens and why I spend so much time working with them.
 To me, they are not only what I do, the the work on my bench, they’re a continuing, growing source of active learning and more passive reflection.
 Every brand and model has a reason for existence and a cultural history in which it grew and flourished.
 They are my entry into learning more about their times.
 As always, I am very interested to know your thoughts on these differences, and whether your knowledge can fill in some of my gaps!